ybrunken/NeuralNetworkTester/README.md

 ### Equation

 If you want to use an equation for the underlying function, choose "Function" for the value of **Data source**.
 You specify everything that is related to this function in the upper left area of the window.
-* **Function y(x)=**: Give the equation of the function that should be used, e.g. 7+exp(-x/10)*cos(x)**2 Use Python syntax for the equation.
+* **Function y(x)=**: Give the equation of the function that should be used, e.g. 7+exp(-x/10)*cos(x)**2
+  Use Python syntax for the equation.
 You can use the following functions and constants: *sin*, *asin*, *sinh*, *asinh*, *cos*, *acos*, *cosh*, *acosh*, *tan*, *atan*, *tanh*, *atanh*, *exp*, *log*, *log2*, *log10*, *e*, *pi*
 * **x_min**: Start point of the interval within which the function will be evaluated.
 You can also use constants like *pi*, e.g. *-pi/2*
 * **x_max**: End point of the interval within which the function will be evaluated.
 You can also use constants like *pi*, e.g. *2*pi*
-* **y_min**: Only accessable if mode is set to "Classification".
+* **y_min**: Only accessible if mode is set to "Classification".
 Specify the lower bound of the interval within which samples will be generated
-* **y_max**: Only accessable if mode is set to "Classification".
+* **y_max**: Only accessible if mode is set to "Classification".
 Specify the upper bound of the interval within which samples will be generated

 ![Use an equation](https://user-images.githubusercontent.com/10931987/31256189-3b0ac29c-aa31-11e7-9641-193cb31e9d31.png)

 ### Drawing

 You can also draw your own function and use that for the regression or classification task by setting the value of **Data source** to "Drawing".
 You specify everything that is related to this function in the upper right area of the window.
 * **Main window**: In the large area you draw the function.
 Simply click and keep the mouse button pressed while you move.
 Release the button to finish the drawing
 * **x_min**: The x-coordinate of the left corners of the drawing area